-Calls attention to instructions which must be precisely followed to avoid personal injury.
+WARNINGS call attention to instructions which must be precisely followed to avoid personal injury.

-Calls attention to instructions which must be followed to avoid damage to the coach or to equipment.
+CAUTIONS call attention to instructions which must be followed to avoid damage to the coach or to equipment.

-Provides supplemental information and call attention to instructions which make the job easier.
+NOTES provide supplemental information and call attention to instructions which make the job easier.